AvalonAce/Myra/.swm/configuration-audio.3h572ey3.sw.md

 </SwmSnippet>

 Voices array containing the preset voices that Myra can use.
-Initially empty, but more voices can be added using the constructor for class voice.
+Initially with one customized voice, but more voices can be added using the constructor for class voice.

 ##